shitcorp/Discord-Bots-At-Scale/README.md

 > Note, this paper is a work in progress.
-You can see its [progress here](https://github.com/shitcorp/Discord-Bots-At-Scale/projects/1).
+You can see its progress in the [projects tab](https://github.com/shitcorp/Discord-Bots-At-Scale/projects/1).
 # Discord bots at scale

 Writing a discord bot designed to scale is a difficult charge.
 A wide variety of solutions have been created to help remedy this issue.
 This gives you the developer the ability to choose a preferred solution for your workload.
 But, that last statement was a falsehood because it's just an illusion.